MPC-SoK/frameworks/mp-spdz/README.md

 ## Architecture

-While MP-SPDZ implements a number of schemes, we focus on computation modulo a 128-bit prime here because MP-SPDZ the widest range of security models in this domain.
+While MP-SPDZ implements a number of schemes, we focus on computation modulo a 128-bit prime here.
 See the the MP-SPDZ [readme](https://github.com/data61/MP-SPDZ) for details on other domains such as computation modulo 2^k and binary circuits.